Nouryounis1/Flutter-News-App/README.md

 # Flutter-News-App

 A Simple News App built with Flutter.
 In this app, there is a Home page, which will display top news from <a href="newsapi.org" target="_blank">newsapi</a>.
-News categories ranges from tech to entertainment.
+News categories .
 You can choose news category displayed on category page.
 App is providing a smooth and amazing design with gestures effect and smooth experience with android and iOS both platform.

 ## Screenshot 🔥